Ada-Developers-Academy/core-unit-2/testing-our-apis/activity-solar-system-api-tests.md

 Fulfill the following requirements, with similar functionality to the Hello Books API:

-1. Create an `.env` file.
+1. Create a `.env` file.
 1. Populate it with two environment variables: `SQLALCHEMY_DATABASE_URI` and `SQLALCHEMY_TEST_DATABASE_URI`.
-Set their values to the appropriate value.
+Set their values to the appropriate connection strings.
 1. Create a test database with the correct, matching name.
 1. Refactor the `create_app` method to:
    1. Check for a configuration flag
-   1. Reads the correct database location from `.env`
+   1. Read the correct database location from the appropriate environment variables
 1. Manually test that our development environment still works.
 1. Create a `tests` folder with the files `tests/__init__.py`, `tests/conftest.py`, and `tests/test_routes.py`.
 1. Populate `tests/conftest.py` with the recommended configuration.